MicrosoftDocs/win32/desktop-src/shell/dragdrop.md

 ---
-Description: 'Many applications allow users to transfer data to another application by dragging and dropping the data with the mouse, or by using the Clipboard.'
+Description: Many applications allow users to transfer data to another application by dragging and dropping the data with the mouse, or by using the Clipboard.
-title: 'Transferring Shell Objects with Drag-and-Drop and the Clipboard'
+title: Transferring Shell Objects with Drag-and-Drop and the Clipboard ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Transferring Shell Objects with Drag-and-Drop and the Clipboard